UWrc/UWrc.github.io/docs/hyak101/basics/syllabus.md

 ### Goals & Rationale

-#### Our first goal is to provide a tutorial that give brand new HYAK users some fundamental skills they will need to navigate the HYAK file system and Linux command-line interface (CLI).
+#### Our first goal is to provide a tutorial that give brand new Hyak users some fundamental skills they will need to navigate the Hyak file system and Linux command-line interface (CLI).

-Much of the HYAK documentation is organized into bite sized instructional guides for particular software tools or concepts, but these may be too advanced for users who are brand new to High Performance Computing (HPC) and Linux CLI.
+Much of the Hyak documentation is organized into bite sized instructional guides for particular software tools or concepts, but these may be too advanced for users who are brand new to High Performance Computing (HPC) and Linux CLI.
 Here we have prepared a walk-through tutorial of programs (which we will refer to as **commands**) that you may find helpful before moving forward with your resaerch computing project.
-Ultimately, we want you to feel comfortable working independently on HYAK.
+Ultimately, we want you to feel comfortable working independently on Hyak.

 #### Learning Objectives:
 * Introduce the command line interface (CLI) as a way to interact with a computer.